duckkyzTeacher/FHS-CSP-Project-1/README.md

   - Based on the user’s answers, provide a recommendation or response.
 - Handle Different Responses:
   - Use if/else statements to handle different answers and provide corresponding recommendations.

+## Example Code:
+There is an example script in the project that gives sample scenaior.
+You CANNOT use this as your example.